Haris-639/Duckshot/README.md

 - Real-mode file I/O in DOS
 - Game design using procedural programming in Assembly
 - Performance-efficient collision logic

-## License

-This project is released for educational and personal use.
-Attribution is appreciated if reused or modified.

 ## Credits